HyungseobKim/NavMesh/Description/Triangulation.md

      construct a triangle using Vn, the last vertex of S, and the previously popped vertex;
 }
 ```

+One last thing you should not forget is setting neighbors for each navigation mesh, so you can do pathfinding.

 [Back to the top](#navigation-mesh)